jeffponce/jeffponce.github.io/_posts/2020-05-22-nonprofit.md

 ```
 ![Non-profit](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/Non-profit/eda1.png)
 **Conclusion:**
 First, we looked at Income since that would be a true indicator of the "Profitability" of the organization.
 Some non-profits may take in a lot of donations, or revenue, but have to spend it on the goals and overhead to run the non-profit.
-The NorthEast region holds the highest organization based on Income, Presidents and Fellows of Harvard College, but the MidWest/MidAtlantic on average has a higher income with their orginzations.
-When replacing ``y='INCOME_AMT'`` with the Revenue and Asset variables the Assets show a similiar spread to Income.
-The revenue has a tighter spread and making me think as this data was choosen to be seperated based on Revenue.
+The NorthEast region holds the highest organization based on Income, Presidents and Fellows of Harvard College, but the MidWest/MidAtlantic on average has a higher income with their organizations.
+When replacing ``y='INCOME_AMT'`` with the Revenue and Asset variables the Assets show a similar spread to Income.
+The revenue has a tighter spread and making me think as this data was chosen to be separated based on Revenue.
 See below
 ![Non-profit](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/Non-profit/eda6.png)

 ### Data Cleaning Part II
-Now we will seperate the Top 10 Non-Profits per State based on Income, merge them, and export the new dataset for further EDA in Tableau.
+Now we will separate the Top 10 Non-Profits per State based on Income, merge them, and export the new dataset for further EDA in Tableau.

 My first instinct was to take my code from above and start creating new variables for each state, for each file, and merge/concat them into a new dataset.
 ```python